derubm/Ethminer_Watchdog/README.md

 Copy all Files into Ethminer Folder.

-Configure mining.cmd to your needs ( or just mine to my address :P )
+Configure mining.cmd, watchdog.bat to your needs ( or just mine to my address :P )

 start watchdog.bat